LiuYuancheng/PLC_and_RTU_Simulator/README.md

 ### Introduction

-We developed virtual PLC emulator program which can auto run simple ladder logic and provided below customized function for flexible usage:
+There are some PLC simulation program in the market such as the OpenPLC, but most of then didn't provide the interface to connect different OT device especially for the software virtualized OT device, or their setting are not flexible to change for the demonstration request for OT security such as adjust the PLC clock time interval.
+And most of then didn't provide the function to virtualize a RTU in the OT environment/ We want to develop virtual PLC and RTU emulator program which can auto run simple ladder logic and provided below customized function for flexible usage:

-- Emulate Schneider M22X Modbus-TCP [port 502] Communication protocol
+- Provide Modbus-TCP communication to simulate Modbus PLC such as Schneider M22X.
-- Emulate Siemens S71200 S7comm [port 102] Communication protocol
+- Provide S7comm communication to simulate S7comm-bus PLC such as Siemens S71200,
 - Customized software define ladder diagram execution priority
 - UDP interface for electrical signal (such as voltage) connection emulation to connect to the real world.
 - Simulate the PLC ladder logic execution with customizable time clock cycle configuration for education purpose.